wangyonnggang/Banneradmobmediation/README.md

 App ID:
 106611157

-This game does not collect any user data and does not have any permissions enabled no privacy concerns
+This game does not collect any user data and does not have any permissions enabled, no privacy concerns